N-body linear force law allowing analytic solutions: Introduction

 \section{Introduction}

 The general $N$-body problem has long been a challenge in analytical mechanics.
-Newtonian gravity has been of particular interest, where the three-body problem admits analytical solutions only in special cases \cite{Sundman1913,Moore1993, fowles1999analytical,Przybylska2023,uvakov2014,Delshams2018, Wild1980, Harmon2003, Khandekar1972} and interactions between a sphere and a hoop generates intricate orbital motions \cite{Tobin2006}.
-Even with numerical solutions, the chaotic nature of $N$-body problems means that arbitrary systems will be unstable, presenting pedagogical challenges for students interested in simulating such a system.
+Newtonian gravity has been of particular interest, where the three-body problem admits analytical solutions only in special cases. \cite{Sundman1913,Moore1993, Chenciner2000, Li2018, Przybylska2023,uvakov2014,Delshams2018, Wild1980, Harmon2003, Khandekar1972} Even with numerical solutions, the chaotic nature of $N$-body problems means that arbitrary systems are unstable, presenting pedagogical challenges for students interested in simulating such a system.

 This paper presents an investigation of a pairwise force law with analytic solutions in an $N$-body system.
 Intriguingly, this force law is shown to be equivalent to a central force acting on each particle, and each individual particle exhibits motion independent of its immediate neighbors.
 Given their mathematical simplicity, these solutions can be conveniently integrated into undergraduate courses on advanced mechanics, within units on harmonic oscillators or gravitational interactions.
 Moreover, due to their computational efficiency, these systems can be accurately simulated with large $N$ values on personal computers, thus rendering them suitable for inclusion in computational projects or courses on numerical methods.

-The absence of short range interactions, while convenient for quantum systems based on similar interactions \cite{Calogero1969, Calogero1971, BialynickiBirula1985, Lim1971, Vladimiroff1974}, presents a lack of dynamism in the classical case.
+The absence of short range interactions is convenient for quantum systems based on similar interactions, as the Hamiltonian is separable \cite{Calogero1969, Calogero1971, Lim1971, Vladimiroff1974,BialynickiBirula1985,Crandall1984}.
+However, this simplicity means that the classical system in isolation lacks the interesting orbital dynamics of Newtonian gravity.
 For this reason, further applications of this force law are most intriguing when paired with an external interaction.
-In this paper, we explore a thermodynamic application with the system in an expanding container, and suggest follow-up student projects.
+In this paper, we explore a thermodynamic application with the system in a container and suggest follow-up student projects.